actuallyrizzn/matrixsearch/README.md

 7. **Run the scripts**

 - Now you can run `image_scraper.py` to download images for each person, and `crop_faces.py` to crop faces from the downloaded images.

----

-I hope this helps!
-You may want to add a bit more detail or adjust some steps depending on the specifics of your project.